-South Korea: Percent of world exports: For that indicator, The World Bank provides data for South Korea from 1990 to 2015.
-The average value for South Korea during that period was 2.49 percent with a minumum of 1.71 percent in 1990 and a maximum of 3.08 percent in 2012.
+USA: Percent of world exports: For that indicator, The World Bank provides data for the USA from 1990 to 2015.
+The average value for the USA during that period was 11.93 percent with a minumum of 9.53 percent in 2008 and a maximum of 14.37 percent in 1999.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: The share of world exports equals the exports of a particular country as percent of the total exports of all countries around the world.
 Exports of goods and services represent the value of all goods and other market services provided to the rest of the world.
 They include the value of merchandise, freight, insurance, transport, travel, royalties, license fees, and other services, such as communication, construction, financial, information, business, personal, and government services.
 They exclude compensation of employees and investment income (formerly called factor services) and transfer payments.
 Data are in current U.S. dollars.